kazurayam/KatalonDiscussion10064/README.md

 ## Conclusion

-In my environment, the Test Lister TL and the Test Case TC successfully read and update the GlobalVariable of type java.util.Map.
+In my environment, the Test Lister `TL` and the Test Case `TC` successfully read and update the GlobalVariable of type java.util.Map.

 I presume the questioner who raised the original question has a problem unique to his own environment.
 For example the Groovy source of the GlobalVariable is not compiled by Groovy properly.

 As a countermeasure, I would like to suggest him to take the following procedure:

 1. stop Katalon Studio GUI.
-2. remove the `<project directory>/bin/` directory where all of compiled class files are stored including GlobalVariable.
+2. remove the `<project directory>/bin/` directory where all of the compiled class files are stored including the `internal.GlobalVariable` class.
 2. restart Katalon Studio GUI.
-3. run the Test Case again; then all of Groovy sources will be recompiled.
-You you see the result using the clean-built binaries.
+3. run the Test Case `TC` again; then all of Groovy sources will be recompiled.
+You you see the result by clean-built binaries.